taixinw/cse15l-lab-reports/lab-report-4-week-8.md

     }

 ```
-**Test Output**
+### **Test Output**
-#### MarkdownParse 1 - Mine
+#### MarkdownParse 1
 ![output1](s1output.png)

-I have nerver consider the senerio where brackets could be inside of name of the link.
-To fix this issue bigger change of code is needed.
-A loop is needed to search for the last close bracket.
-After the index of the last close bracket is located, the program can verify if open parenthesis is on the next index.
+Failed because I didn't consider the case for brackets inside of a name for a link.
+To fix this issue need a big change (>10 lines code change) is needed.
+Need to have a loop to search for the last close bracket.
+Locate the index of the last close bracket.
+Check if there are open parenthesis is on the next index.

 - - -
 ### Snippet 2
-This implementaion should produce the following result
+The expected result for this implementaion:
 ![snnipet2](snnipet2.png)

-the test was written in the MarkdownTest file
+Snippet2 test in the MarkdownTest file:
 ```
     @Test
     public void testsnippet2() throws IOException {